WHO WE ARE

 Through education, stewardship practices, community investment and public policy advocacy efforts, SLVEC fosters understanding of complex ecosystems and the constructive interplay between human cultures and the natural world.
 SLVEC embraces and promotes the preservation of beauty, biodiversity and the health of the San Luis Valley and upper Rio Grande region.

-The mission of the San Luis Valley Ecosystem Council (SLVEC) is to protect and restore, through research, education, and advocacy, the biological diversity, ecosystems, and natural resources of the Upper Rio Grande bioregion, balancing ecological values with sustainable human needs.
+The mission of SLVEC is to protect and restore, through research, education, and advocacy, the biological diversity, ecosystems, and natural resources of the Upper Rio Grande bioregion, balancing ecological values with sustainable human needs.

 WHAT WE DO

-The San Luis Valley Ecosystem Council (SLVEC or Ecosystem Council) helps to safeguard over 3.1 million acres of public lands and natural resources in six counties comprising the San Luis Valley, noted for its unchanged landscapes, biological richness, early settlement traditions, and rural lifestyles.
+SLVEC helps to safeguard over 3.1 million acres of public lands and natural resources in the six counties that comprise the San Luis Valley, noted for its unchanged landscapes, biological richness, early settlement traditions, and rural lifestyles.

 WHEN WE'VE DONE IT